 1.5 Support and advice

-Principals and designated staff of distance education schools can provide support and advice about distance education to other schools, School Services teams and parents/carers.
-Contact details are provided in Section 7 of this document.
+Principals and designated staff of distance education schools can provide support and advice about distance education to other schools, learning and wellbeing teams in delivery support and parents/carers.
+Contact details are provided in section 7 of this document.